Bypass Screenshot Restriction

 - If your developers have created this app and they can’t provide you with an app that doesn’t use FLAG_SECURE, the Bypass Screenshot Restriction is an option.

 - If you’re testing a scenario that includes interacting with an app owned by another company, Bypass Screenshot Restriction won’t work.
-For example if you need to use Google Pay to purchase something on your app, you won’t see video for that part of the purchase process.
+For example, if you need to use Google Pay to purchase something on your app, you won’t see the video for that part of the purchase process.

 - If your app is built on another company’s technology, Bypass Screenshot Restriction won’t work.